mozilla-services/loads/docs/source/distributed.rst

 .. warning::

    Loads comes with no security whatsoever.
-If you run a broker make sure that you secure access to the box because any code can be executed remotely through the loads-runner command.
+If you run a broker, make sure that you secure access to the box because any code can be executed remotely through the loads-runner command.